ishejaladouce/academico/README.md

 - Comprehensive input validation throughout the application
 - Error handling with appropriate user feedback
 - Nginx security headers configured on all servers
-- API keys properly managed and secured
+- API keys are properly managed and secured

 ## Usage Instructions

 ### Student Usage
-1. Register account using email and password
+1. Register an account using email and password
-2. Complete profile information including course, university, and availability preferences
+2. Complete profile information, including course, university, and availability preferences
 3. Utilize search functionality with advanced filters to locate compatible study partners
 4. Send connection requests to identified matches
 5. Engage in real-time communication with connected partners
 6. Manage academic connections and study collaborations

 ### Administrator Usage
-1. Access administrative login portal
+1. Access the  administrative login portal
 2. Review platform statistics and user analytics
 3. Manage user accounts and platform content
 4. Monitor system health and performance metrics

-## Support and Maintenance

-For technical support or platform issues, contact the development team.
-Regular server monitoring and maintenance procedures ensure platform reliability and consistent performance.

 **Note**: Remember to never commit `config.js` to version control.
 Always use `config.example.js` as a template and keep your actual configuration local.